esteinig/thicket/README.md

 nextflow run thicket -profile <local/pbs/sge/slurm> --alignment <align.fasta>
 ```

-5. See the overview of the run under default `thicket/thicket.html`, bootstrapped
+5. See the overview of the run by default in `thicket/`, bootstrapped
 tree in `thicket/thicket.tree` and bootstrap trees in `thicket/bootstraps.tree`

 Modifications to the default pipeline are easily made using various options